openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following values for `proof_type`:

 * `jwt`: objects of this type contain a single `jwt` element with a JWS [@!RFC7515] as proof of possession.
 The JWT MUST contain the following elements:
-    * in the JWT header,
+    * in the JOSE Header,
         * `typ`: REQUIRED.
 MUST be `openid4vci-proof+jwt`, which explicitly types the proof JWT as recommended in Section 3.11 of [@!RFC8725].
         * `alg`: REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 MUST NOT be `none` or an identifier for a symmetric algorithm (MAC).
         * `kid`: CONDITIONAL.
-JWT header containing the key ID.
+JOSE Header containing the key ID.
 If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
 MUST NOT be present if `jwk` or `x5c` is present.
         * `jwk`: CONDITIONAL.
-JWT header containing the key material the new Credential shall be bound to.
+JOSE Header containing the key material the new Credential shall be bound to.
 MUST NOT be present if `kid` or `x5c` is present.
         * `x5c`: CONDITIONAL.
-JWT header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
+JOSE Header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
 This element MAY be used to convey a key attestation.
 In such a case, the actual key certificate will contain attributes related to the key properties.
 MUST NOT be present if `kid` or `jwk` is present.
     * in the JWT body,
         * `iss`: OPTIONAL (string).
 The value of this claim MUST be the `client_id` of the client making the credential request.
 This claim MUST be omitted if the Access Token authorizing the issuance call was obtained from a Pre-authorized Code Flow through anonymous access to the Token Endpoint.
         * `aud`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer URL of the Credential Issuer.
         * `iat`: REQUIRED (number).
 The value of this claim MUST be the time at which the proof was issued using the syntax defined in [@!RFC7519].
         * `nonce`: REQUIRED (string).
 The value type of this claim MUST be a string, where the value is a `c_nonce` provided by the Credential Issuer.

-The Credential Issuer MUST validate that the `proof` is actually signed by a key identified in the JWT header.
+The Credential Issuer MUST validate that the `proof` is actually signed by a key identified in the JOSE Header.

 Below is a non-normative example of a `proof` parameter (line breaks for display purposes only):